Front of House vs. Back of House: Explained!

 5. Conduct Buzz MeetingsMake sure everyone is on the same page by conducting quick, lighthearted meetings before every shift.
 Clearly lay out your objectives, and make sure your staff has something to look forward to at the end of every shift.
 Eli Nadel from Twice Baked Consulting offers the following advice:

 Bridging the Gap Between Front of House and Back of House

 Because front and back of house are like two different worlds, they often clash in terms of achieving their goals.
-Wait staff wants an order ready to go yesterday, while kitchen staff is focused on ensuring that every dish is perfection, even if that takes time.
+Wait staff wants an order ready to go yesterday, while the kitchen staff is focused on ensuring that every dish is perfect, even if that takes time.
 While both back of house and front of the house have different focuses during a busy shift, everyone is working together to ensure that customers have the best dining experience possible.

-Request a demo of MarketMan and see how restaurant inventory management software can help bridge the communication gap between between your front of house and back of house teams.
+Request a demo of MarketMan and see how restaurant inventory management software can help bridge the communication gap between your front of house and back of house teams.

 And be sure to download our free guide, The Ultimate Guide to Lowering Food Cost in Your Restaurant, full of tips to help you boost your bottom line!